Secured-Finance/secured-finance-docs/x402/guides/README.md

 ### [🏦 Facilitator Guide](facilitator-guide.md)
 **Build and operate your own facilitator service**

-Facilitators verify and settle payments, earning 0.3% fees automatically.
+Facilitators verify and settle payments, earning fees on transactions they process.
 Learn how to:
 - Build a facilitator service
 - Deploy to production
+- Claim accumulated fees
 - Monitor and maintain
-- Earn revenue from fees

 [**Read Facilitator Guide →**](facilitator-guide.md)